panva/node-oidc-provider/docs/README.md

 #### postLogoutSuccessSource

-HTML source rendered when session management feature concludes a logout but there was no `post_logout_redirect_uri` provided by the client.
+HTML source rendered when RP-Initiated Logout concludes a logout but there was no `post_logout_redirect_uri` provided by the client.

 _**default value**_: